firste/evaluation-instruments/instruments/pdsqi_9/README.md

 - summary: str - the summary being evaluated.
 Citations are expected to be in ```<Note ID:int>``` format and correspond to items in the notes input
 - target_specialty: str - the target specialty for the summary as a string.
 For example, "Family Medicine" or "Cardiology"

+### Recommended Large Language Models
+Both GPT-o3-mini (2024-01-31) and DeepSeek-R1 761B were analyzed during valiation with GPT-o3-mini performing best overall and DeepSeek-R1 as the best performing open-source model.

 ### Evaluation Attributes